 The anycast router forwards anycast packets based on the routing table constructed in Step 2.
-Note again that this process is the same as unicast routing.
+Note again that Step 3 is the same as unicast routing.
 Each anycast router simply checks the unicast routing table to find an entry regarding the destination address of the packet.

-In what follows, we detail the above steps separately.
+In what follows, we detail Step 1 and Step 2 separately.